matteo8p/Price-Action-Strategy/README.md

 The Price Action Trading Strategy is an overnight play examining price and volume of a security on the daily charts.
 The idea is to buy the equity at price close, then sell it for a profit the next morning.
 This program optimizes this strategy by analyzing the win probability and expected outcome.
 Law of large numbers states that repeating this strategy a large number of times will result in approaching the true expected value derived from the simulation.

 # The Strategy
 The strategy is to buy on a bullish candle supported by high volume.

-Aim to buy the stock right at market close (3:30 - 4:00 pm) so that prices do not flucuate too much after purchase.
-This should be done every day.
-Set a GTC_EXT order at profit target for morning next day.
-At 6:15 am next day, some equities may be sold by the GTC_EXT order.
-For those that have not been executed, set up an OCO bracket with profit target and Stop Loss.
-Let the stocks play out during market hours.
-Repeat again at end of day.
+1. Select the top stocks to buy that day
+2. Divide your portfolio and buy the stocks at end of day (3:30 - 4:00 pm).
+Try to hit the 'close' price as close as possible
+3. After market closes, create GTC_EXT limit order for profit targets.
+4. Wake up at 6:00 - 6:15 am.
+Some of your stocks may be executed by the GTC_EXT order
+5. For the stocks that have not executed, create an OCO bracket with Stop Loss and Profit Target Limit Order
+6. Let your OCO orders play out for the day.
+7. Repeat strategy near market close.

+Throughout the steps, use the program to optimize your stock choices and risk reward ratios.

 The risk is ~1%
 The profit target is range from 1% - 3%